gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The soldier whose name she didn't know shrugged.
 "Doesn't want the tralpa running away again, I guess."

-*Amma isn't going to like this,* Noxy thought.
+*Anna isn't going to like this,* Noxy thought.
 *She isn't going to like this at all.*
 She really wanted to go and lie on a cloud and not think about anything important for a while, but it didn't look like that was going to happen today.